 How does sports trading work?

-Sports trading is when you trade players, draft picks, or contracts from one team to another.
-An obvious example is when a star player is traded at the trade deadline, but more subtle examples of trades happen all the time.
+Sports trading includes various activities like investing in sports-related stocks (such as fanduel stock), trading players, drafting picks, and transferring contracts between teams.
 For example, if two baseball teams are both in the same division, they may trade players with each other.
 This is where you might find yourself trading a player with the same value as another player.

 What is the difference between a regular sports bettor and a sports trader?